 The first number is the number of emails I get as a marketing manager each quarter from sales people.
 The second number is the number of phone calls I get from sales people each quarter.
 The last number is the number of letters and notes I receive from sales people each quarter.
-(And I’m the marketing manager at a small place.
-These numbers can be multiplied by 10 or 20 at a large obvious target.)

 So which medium has the biggest chance of standing out?

 Yes, this is still the Sales 2.0 blog.
 I still love my geeky sales tools but I’m here to tell you going “retro” in some of your communications could really help you get through to some people.

 It’s too easy to blast off an email.
 Or 100 emails.
 But sit down and write a letter that’s tough for a lot of people these days.
 If you can do it you will stand out.

 You don’t even have to tackle a whole letter sized page.
 You can have potentially even more impact with a handwritten note.
 You know something you don’t print out!

 Real story.
 I tried multiple times to meet a technology executive at a Wall Street bank.
 Called, emailed, nothing.
 So one day I pulled out my ecru note cards wrote about 40 words (personalized by the way) and included my business card.
 Yes, you know what happened since I’m writing about this.
 About a week later his assistant called and said when would you like to come in.